marcnol/pyHiM/docs/Running_pyHiM.md

 "barcode_channel": "ch01",
 "fiducialBarcode_channel": "ch00",
 "fiducialDAPI_channel": "ch02",
-"label": "DAPI", *Options: DAPI, fiducial, barcode "pixelSizeXY": 0.1, *lateral pixel size in nm* "pixelSizeZ": 0.25 *axial pixel size in nm* "positionROIinformation": 3 *position for the ROI in the filename: will be removed in future versions!*
+"label": "DAPI", *Options: DAPI, fiducial, barcode, RNA "pixelSizeXY": 0.1, *lateral pixel size in nm* "pixelSizeZ": 0.25 *axial pixel size in nm* "positionROIinformation": 3 *position for the ROI in the filename: will be removed in future versions!*